proycon/folia/docs/source/introduction.rst

 FoLiA has the following characteristics:

 * **Expressive**: The format is highly expressive, annotations can be expressed in great detail and with flexibility to the user's needs, without forcing unwanted details.
-Moreover, FoLiA has generalised support for representing annotation alternatives, and annotation metadata such as information on annotator, time of annotation, and annotation confidence.
+Moreover, FoLiA has generalised support for representing annotation alternatives, and elaborate provenance data, i.e. data on who or what performed certain annotations and through which NLP pipelines the document has gone.
 * **Generic** - We apply the same paradigm to a wide variety of annotation types, assuring a uniform and consistent way of representing different annotation.
 * **Specific** - FoLiA very explicitly defines various annotation types.
 This means it choses *not* to subscribe to a looser paradigm where users themselves can invent their annotation types, but keeps this centralised to promote compliance to